Boo555/set09623/assessment/README.md

 Each group will undertake **four** graded code reviews:

-1. Week 3 (20% of CW mark).
+1. Week 1 (20% of CW mark).
-2. Week 6 (20% of CW mark).
+2. Week 2 (20% of CW mark).
-3. Week 9 (20% of CW mark).
+3. Week 3 (20% of CW mark).
-4. Week 12 (20% of CW mark).
+4. Week 4 (20% of CW mark).

-The meetings will take place during the lab sessions.
+The meetings will take place during the Friday lab sessions.
 Each group will be given **10 minutes maximum** for the code review.
 Your group will be **allocated a time for the code review**.
 The details of the individual review points are below.
 These meetings **must be attended** at the **stated time**.
 Guidelines for grading the group:

 - **Being late** for the meeting or **not being ready** when the meeting starts will result in the grade for that review being capped at 40%.
 - **Not attending** the meeting will mean the code review will be marked at 0%.